Skip to main content

 python -m venv env

-source env/bin/activate # Activate Virtual Environment
+source env/bin/activate # Activate the virtual environment

 • Install dependencies and generate requirements.txt